Home > Focal Point Ireland: national report for 2025 - harms and harm reduction.

 Preview

-PDF (Ireland: national report for 2021 - harms and harm reduction) - Published Version
+PDF (Focal Point Ireland: national report for 2025 - harms and harm reduction) - Published Version

 This report summarises the most recently available data with regard to drug-related harms and drug-related harm interventions in the Republic of Ireland.

 Data on drug-related acute emergencies in the Irish context refer to all admissions to acute general hospitals with non-fatal overdoses and are extracted from the Hospital In-Patient Enquiry (HIPE) scheme.
-Data for the year 2017 are included in this report.
+Data for 2023 are included in this report.

-Incidences of newly diagnosed HIV, hepatitis B virus (HBV), and hepatitis C virus (HCV) cases are notified to the Health Protection Surveillance Centre (HPSC).
-Notification data for 2018 are included in this report.
+The Health Protection Surveillance Centre (HPSC) is notified of incidences of newly diagnosed human immunodeficiency virus (HIV), hepatitis B virus (HBV), and hepatitis C virus (HCV).
+Notification data for 2023 are included in this report.

 Repository Staff Only: item control page